 The difference between saving and investing

-- Saving — putting money aside gradually, typically into a bank account.
-People generally save for a particular goal, like paying for a car, a deposit on a house, or any emergencies that might come up up.
+• Saving — putting money aside gradually, typically into a bank account.
+People generally save for a particular goal, like paying for a car, a down payment on a house, or any emergencies that might come up.
 Saving can also mean putting your money into products such as a bank time account (CD).

-- Investing — using some of your money with the aim of making it grow, by buying assets that might increase in value, such as stocks, property or shares in a mutual fund.
+• Investing — using some of your money with the aim of helping to make it grow by buying assets that might increase in value, such as stocks, property or shares in a mutual fund.

 You may want to consider starting your investment strategy after you’ve:

-- Built your emergency savings.
+• Built your emergency savings.
 Savings should come first.
-Before investing, try to make sure you have a separate account you can use to cover expenses during an unforeseen event — typically at least 3 to 6 months’ worth of living expenses.
+Before investing, try to make sure you have a separate low-risk, low-return account you can use to cover expenses during an unforeseen event — typically at least three to six months worth of living expenses.

 Compare saving vs. investing